 Another reason why people opt for other solutions is that Imgur doesn’t have editing features.
 So if you’re looking to adjust and crop images, know that you won’t be able to do that on the site itself.

-While Imgur is a useful platform, there are better alternatives to Imgur that you can try.
-In fact, I have listed some of the best in the post below.
+While Imgur is a useful platform, there are better alternatives to Imgur as mentioned above.

 Read on to find out more.